SolidLabResearch/Bashlib/README.md

 import { find } from "/install/location"

 let container = ...
-let filename = ... (string that is converted into a regex internally to match filenames)
+let filename = ... (string that is converted into a RegEx internally to match filenames)

 let options = {
   fetch: any,                 // an (authenticated) fetch function